nicholascarey/loomeR/README.md

 The package can create simple or complex animations in three ways:

-  - Use of basic inputs for start and end screen diameters, and total duration.
+  - Use of basic inputs: enter start and end screen diameters, and total duration.
-  - Use of realistic parameters; the function will determine the correct screen diameters for each animation frame using:
+  - Use of realistic parameters: the function will determine the correct screen diameters for each animation frame using…
       - **Constant speed**: specify a constant speed, size, and starting distance of the hypothetical oncoming threat
       - **Variable speed**: provide a profile of variable speeds, plus